 What is a carbon footprint and how can digital banking play a role?

-As the global shift towards sustainability and climate change action continues, an urgent need for tools, services and platforms that help mange a person’s environmental impact has emerged.
+As the global shift towards sustainability and climate change action continues, an urgent need for tools, services and platforms that help manage a person’s environmental impact has emerged.

 Globally, people have become more concerned about the wellbeing of the planet and are taking decisive steps to play their part in reducing the negative impact they have on climate change.